Reporting Abuse to Internet Platforms

 - Select the option that best suits your issue

 - Remove, report or hide comments: When someone comments on your video, you'll get a notification.
-Click the arrow in the upper right of the comment to manage comments: Remove: Takedown the comment and replies from YouTube.
-However, if the comment was also shared on Google+, it will still be visible there Report spam or abuse: Report comments that you believe are spam or abuse to the YouTube team Hide from channel: Block the user from posting comments on videos on your channel.
+Click the arrow in the upper right corner of the comment to manage comments.
+You can then chose to remove the content.
+This will take down the comment and any replies from YouTube.
+However, if the comment was also shared on Google+, it will still be visible there.
+You can also report comments that you believe are spam or abuse to the YouTube team.
+If you opt to hide the content from your channel, this will block the user from posting comments on videos on your channel.
 If you change your mind, you can remove the user from the hidden users list in your community settings.

 - Find the video in the Video Manager